stpCollabr8nLstn/wistia-jobs/README.md

 Have I mentioned how much I miss working alongside a designer?

+I had to make a few things darker than the mockup because the colors didn't pass AA accessibilty.

+- `LinkedListing` links
+- the `See open positions button`
+- The diversity section had to go to `DARK_PINK`

 ## Questions

 I have questions about the `:global()` selector.
 I read a couple articles but it wasn't entirly clear why I need this but I figured out how to use it based on the example in `LongForm` and `Split`.